AlicjaView/SenSec/README.md

 2. Navigate to the project directory: `cd SenSec`
 3. Install dependencies: `pip install -r requirements.txt`

+# Repository Contents

+- config.py: Configuration file with default setting values and informative comments.

+- requirements.txt: File with project dependencies.
+It includes Python libraries required to run the project.

+- .gitignore: A file containing expressions specifying which files and directories should be ignored by the Git version control system.

 # Configuration

 Before running SenSec, customize the settings in the `config.py` file according to your individual needs.
 Below are key settings that may require customization: